timworx/cloudconnect/README.md

 CloudConnect is a simple pure python interface for v4 of the [CloudFlare API](https://api.cloudflare.com/).

 At the moment it mostly provides a thin wrapper around CloudFlare API connections.
 Each wrapped call returns the JSON data as a python dict.

-Over time it will also include commands that complement and extend the current API's capabilities.
+Over time it will also include commands that complement and extend the current CF API's capabilities.
-An example would be getting record data based on domain name, rather than just by ID as is required currently.
+A current example is listing DNS records based on domain name, rather than just by ID.

 ## Under Development

-This project is currently underdevelopment.
+This project is currently under development.
 Pull requests and suggested code improvements are welcome.

 ## Install